 Revisiting Childhood Emotions

-Unless we reach back into our childhood to rescue the stranded aspects of our child selves that still carry pain, then that pain will pursue us throughout our lives and we will perpetually manifest physical, emotional and mental discomfort.
+Unless we reach back into our childhood to rescue the stranded aspects of our child selves that still carry pain, that pain will persist throughout our lives and we will perpetually manifest physical, emotional, and mental discomfort.
 Once freed, however, our adult self is able to return to authenticity and presence.
 When our child self comes to peace, so do we.

-Therefore an attitude of surrender is strongly advised when entering any deep emotional and spiritual development.
-Surrender doesn’t mean to ‘giving up’, but laying down our resistance and taking responsibility for our own healing and wellbeing.
+An attitude of surrender is strongly advised when entering any deep emotional and spiritual development.
+Surrender doesn’t mean to “giving up,” but laying down our resistance and taking responsibility for our own healing and wellbeing.
 This means being an open channel for the healer and medicine to do their work.

 We Are Not Our Thoughts